MaybeCarter/plex-wiki/README.md

 ![unavailable.png](/images/unavailable.png)

 ## FAQs
-- I requested a movie a while ago, but it's still not on Plex.
+- I requested a movie a while ago, but it's still not available on Plex.
 Why not?
     > For me to host it on Plex, a movie has to be available outside of theaters.
 If it's not available on streaming, video on-demand, or DVD/Bluray, it won't be available on Plex.
 - What hardware is your Plex server running on?
     > My Plex server is running on a late 2014 Mac mini with a 2.6 GHz Dual-Core Intel Core i5 and 8 GB 1600 MHz DDR3 memory.